 1. For semester examination four questions each of 5 marks are to be set in each unit of theory papers, taking one question from every module, with one alternative to each question from the same module.
-2. For the project of Semester IV 10 marks will be kept for internal assessment and the remaining 40 marks will be evaluated during semester examination.
+2. Each student has to take one special paper among the choices declared in each session from the five special papers included in syllabus.
+Special papers will be taught in Semester III and IV.
+3. For the project paper of Semester IV 10 marks (05 marks in each unit) will be kept for internal assessment and the remaining 40 (20+20) marks will be evaluated during semester examination.